 - Stadium seats wider than 18 inches or with arms

 - Weapons of any kind

 - One (1) non-alcoholic beverage per guest.
-Beverage may not exceed 20 ounces and must be contained in a plastic sports bottle or plastic cup.
+Beverage may not exceed 20 ounces and must be contained in a plastic sports bottle, plastic cup, or metal tumbler.